FIDUCEO/Harmonisation/src/main/workshop/README.md

 or Jupyter installed, install it.
 The most simple way is to install [Anaconda](https://www.anaconda.com).
 Download the Anaconda installer and follow the instructions on the Anaconda web site.

-### Opening the notebook
+### Opening the interactive lecture

 On the folder that contains the interactive lecture hold down the shift key and right-click.
 On the menu that appears click “Open command window here”.
 Then get started with the following command:

     jupyter notebook

 A browser window opens and shows the directory contents.
 Click on the interactive lecture and play with it!

 ### Uninstalling prerequisites

 Navigate to "Uninstall a Program" in your Control Panel.
 Uninstall your Anaconda Python distribution from there in the usual way.